 Natalie DeFreitas, M.A.
 ‘11 M.A. in Counselling Psychology

-Natalie DeFreitas graduated from the Adler School of Professional Psychology Vancouver campus in 2011, with a master of arts in counselling psychology.
-Currently, she works a counsellor with international students at Douglas College in New Westminster, BC.
+Natalie DeFreitas graduated from the Adler Vancouver Campus in 2011, with a Master of Arts in Counselling Psychology.
+Currently, she works as a counsellor with international students at Douglas College in New Westminster, BC.
 Natalie also founded her own private practice in 2011, where she works as a consultant on justice related projects with government sectors, non-profit organizations, and schools.
-In addition, Natalie teaches at the Adler School’s Vancouver campus.
-Learn more about Natalie, her Adler School experience, and her career.
+In addition, Natalie teaches at the Adler University’s Vancouver campus.
+Learn more about Natalie, her Adler experience, and her career.

 Q: Tell us more about your career.

 Natalie: I have always worn many hats in terms of my career experiences.
 This is still the case after graduating from Adler.
 I am particularly thankful for my [master’s] degree in counselling psychology as it serves as a wonderful vehicle to support my diverse career involvements.
 Recently, I’ve also started to take on more advocacy opportunities through public speaking and media engagements, which allow me to share ideas I’m passionate about.
 I also serve as a board member for a couple of national non-profit organizations.
 I really enjoy each facet of my work and being involved in so many different things really speaks to my personality.